Mesh Navigation

 mesh_map:

-mesh_file: 'path/to/my_layered_mesh_map.h5'
+mesh_file: 'path/to/my_layered_mesh_map.ply'

-mesh_part: 'mesh' # reference to hdf5 mesh
+mesh_part: '/' # reference to mesh

 # list of available layers